 In Memoriam: Merlin, Toby

-Toby Merlin, MD died on Saturday, August 18, 2018, his 66th birthday.
+Toby Merlin, MD, died on Saturday, Aug.
+18, 2018, his 66th birthday.
 He had recently been diagnosed with metastatic kidney cancer.
 Toby was a 20-year member of the American Society for Microbiology, and oversaw the ASM/CDC Fellowship program.

 Toby was the director of the Division of Preparedness and Emerging Infectious (DPEI) in the National Center for Emerging and Zoonotic Infectious Diseases (NCEZID), a position he held since 2011.
 Prior to this role he was the deputy director of the Influenza Coordinating Unit in the Office of Infectious Diseases from 2007 to 2011 and the Director of the Division of Partnerships and Strategic Alliances in the National Center for Health Marketing from 2004 to 2007.
 He began his CDC career in 2003 as the Associate Director for Laboratory Medicine, in the Division of Laboratory Systems in the Public Health Program Office.